 Ms. Amarjeet Kaur was appointed to the Board on 1 February 2022.
-She holds a Bachelor of Accounting degree from the University of Malaya and she is a Member of Malaysian Institute of Accountants.
-She has more than 30 years' experience in the financial markets.
+She holds a Bachelor of Accounting degree from the University of Malaya and she is a Member of the Malaysian Institute of Certified Public Accountants.
+She has more than 30 years of experience in the financial markets.
 She started her career at Bank Negara Malaysia in 1982.
 In 1994, she joined AmInvestment Bank Berhad, and was promoted to Director of Corporate Services Department.
 In 2008, she joined EON Bank Berhad (now part of Hong Leong Bank Berhad) where she served as Group Chief Financial Officer and was responsible for managing the Groups Finance, Treasury and Procurement and Administration Departments till August 2011.
 She was appointed as Executive Vice-President of Alliance Bank Malaysia Berhad from September 2011 to March 2016.
 From March 2016 to March 2020, she was an Executive Vice President of Merchantrade Asia Sdn.
 Bhd.
 Currently, she is a Consultant and Director of Limon Sdn.
+Bhd. and True Money Malaysia Sdn.
 Bhd.